 With the globalization of telecommunications and the advancement of communication technologies, wireless communication has become the most dynamic industry in the 3C industry.
 Looking forward to the future, mobile phone penetration and portability are excellent when the terminal products are moving toward integration.
 The competitive advantage is to integrate other product features, of which smartphones are typical representatives.
 Smartphones have more and more powerful computing and multimedia features, with Internet access, download and sharing capabilities.
 This requires more transport channels, higher transmission bandwidth and better transmission efficiency.
 Therefore, it also triggers various communication functions that mobile phones will combine now and in the future.
 From regional WLAN, short-range Bluetooth and ZigBee, to long-distance WiMAX, plus GPS and mobile TV capabilities, smartphones can be said to have combined voice, data, video and other versatility to create a comprehensive communications platform.
-IDC estimates that by 2023, global shipments are expected to exceed 1.49 billion.
+Trend Force estimates that with the stable COVID-19 epidemic, cyclical mobile phone demand and the support of emerging market demand, In 2021, the global production of smartphones will reach 1.36 billion, of which about 500 million are 5G smartphones, with a penetration rate of 37%.
 The expansion of global GPS navigation and location services will also be products with high growth potential in the next few years; as for emerging IoT applications, the rapid development of smart applications, such as personal wearable devices, smart home, smart manufacturing, smart health and intelligence transportation.
-Gantner estimates that the number of related devices in the Internet of Things will reach 20.8 billion units in 2020.
 It is expected that the economic benefits brought by the Internet of Things in the future will be enormous.

-The RF components and modules operated by the company are essential components for wireless communication products.
+The RF components and modules operated by the Company are essential components for wireless communication products.
 Communication products such as mobile phones, computers, wireless networks, global satellite positioning systems, Internet of Things and wearable devices directly affect the future development of LTCC.
-As the current mainstream wireless communication applications are still growing at a high speed in the next few years, emerging communication products are also moving toward multi-functional integration, and the demand for integrated components and module products produced by the company will be higher.
+As the current mainstream wireless communication applications are still growing at a high speed in the next few years, emerging communication products are also moving toward multi-functional integration, and the demand for integrated components and module products produced by the Company will be higher.

-- D. Competitive Advantage - (a) Combine four core technologies
+D. Competitive Advantage

+(a) Combine four core technologies

-The company has four core technologies: advanced RF circuit design, material development, process design and product testing, which are rare in the industry.
-With independent control of key technologies in both RF and materials, the company has the ability to deliver highly efficient custom products and services.
+The Company has four core technologies: advanced RF circuit design, material development, process design and product testing, which are rare in the industry.
+With independent control of key technologies in both RF and materials, the Company has the ability to deliver highly efficient custom products and services.